nekobird/rocket/documentation/core/util.md

 `promiseEach<A>(array: A[], func: (value: A) => Promise<void>): Promise<void>`

-Takes in an array of values and a function that takes each value as a parameter and returns a Promise.
+Takes in an array of values and a function that returns a promise.

-It will then go through the array in sequence and chain the promise object returned by the func argument.
+It will then loop through the array and pass each value to the function.
+Finally, it will chain the promise objects returned by the function.

 ### promiseChain